Thais-Faria/ciencia-aberta/README.md

-The data used in this project comes from [the website](https://www.departments.bucknell.edu/biology/resources/msw3/ "Bucknell University's website where users can download the original data") dedicated to the book Mammal Species of the World (Wilson and Reeder 2005), a slightly outdated (but still useful) reference of Mammal Taxonomy.
-It has historical value, but also holds information that’s yet to be fully processed by the newer Mammal Diversity Database (Upham et al. 2024), specially regarding genus or higher level taxonomic synonyms.
+The data used in this project comes from [the website](https://www.departments.bucknell.edu/biology/resources/msw3/ "Bucknell University's website where users can download the original data") dedicated to the book Mammal Species of the World (MSW3, Wilson and Reeder 2005), a slightly outdated (but still useful) reference of Mammal Taxonomy.
+It has historical value, but also holds information that’s yet to be fully processed by the newer [Mammal Diversity Database](https://www.mammaldiversity.org/ "Link to the Mammal Diversity Database homepage") (Upham et al. 2024), specially regarding genus or higher level taxonomic synonyms.
 As such, it can be used as a source of data for projects that need this kind of information.

 A careful cleaning effort is needed because the available [download link](https://www.departments.bucknell.edu/biology/resources/msw3/export.asp "Click to download the original Mammal Species of the World data")